benbjohnson/melomel.rb/README.md

 	[sudo] bundle install

 If you are adding new features, please add test coverage to all code that you write.
-Run the test suite with `rake`:
+First compile the Flex application and then run the test suite with `rake`:

+	ant
 	rake test